You booked the flight. Planned the route. Packed your bags.

 On top of that, digital nomads also have additional medical requirements.
 Emergency care is great if you’re only visiting for a couple of weeks, but if you’re on the road permanently you’ll likely also want things like dental coverage, check-ups, and travel vaccinations.
 These costs add up quickly.

 Thankfully several insurance providers have tapped into the digital nomad market.
-Medical costs are particularly important – and if you only opt for the most basic insurance you should make sure this is covered at a minimum.
+Medical costs are particularly important – and if you only opt for the most basic insurance you should make sure it covers you at a minimum.

 This largely depends on what kind of traveller you are.
-These are some of the most common types of coverage digital nomads look for.
+These are some of the most common types of coverage digital nomads look for in health insurance.

 If you don’t get anything else at least make sure you get medical insurance.
-Different countries have different healthcare systems – and you don’t want to be caught short in a country that charges through the nose for the most basic procedures.
+Different countries have different healthcare systems – and you don’t want to end up in a country that charges through the nose for the most basic procedures.
 Medical coverage will give you peace of mind that you’ll be taken care of in the worst case scenarios.

 Medical coverage can vary from insurer to insurer.
 At the very least you want emergency cover – but for long term digital nomads we recommend opting for the more comprehensive plans.
 Nothing kills the vibe like toothache, you don’t want matters made even worse by how much the local dentists charge.